duhjent/posts-machine/README.md

 ? x y # if the current node is emty, go to x, else to y ! # stops execution
 ```
 Command numerations start from 0.
+By default, all nodes (that are not written explicitly) are zeroes.

 As an example, you can use the following program:
 ```